 Working with OneSchool Global

 OneSchool is one of the world’s largest and most comprehensive, truly global schools.
-With over 9,000 students, 126 campuses and 2,500 staff operating across 20 countries, OneSchool’s global education ecosystem provides an environment in which our staff and students thrive.
+With over 9,000 students, 125 campuses and over 2,000 staff and volunteers operating across 20 countries, OneSchool’s global education ecosystem provides an environment in which our staff and students thrive.

 We develop learners who “learn how to learn”.
 We facilitate this learning through a forward-looking and pioneering approach to education.
 While academic excellence has and always will be a priority, OneSchool challenges dated educational practices and processes with our Self-Directed Learning program.
 We place the focus on what and how students are learning, rather than merely on what is being taught.